Jill Biden says things get better, including after divorce

-WASHINGTON (AP) — Jill Biden offers comforting advice to Kelly Clarkson, telling the singer and talk-show host as she goes through a divorce that things happen for the best and that life will eventually “look better.”
+WASHINGTON (AP) — Jill Biden offers comforting advice to Kelly Clarkson, telling the singer and talk-show host who is going through a divorce that things happen for the best and that life will eventually “look better.”

-The first lady — a divorcee herself — also reveals one thing she looks forward to when COVID-19 clears up and explains why women should take some time for themselves every day as she does.
+The first lady — a divorcee herself — also reveals what she looks forward to when COVID-19 clears up and explains why women should take time for themselves every day, as she does.
 She spoke during an interview with Clarkson that is set to air nationally on Thursday.

-Clarkson recently brought her show to the White House for a socially distant conversation with Jill Biden in the East Room.
-NBC released interview excerpts Wednesday, including a clip of Jill Biden offering comforting words about carrying on after a relationship breakup.
+Clarkson recently brought her show to the White House for a socially distant conversation with Biden in the East Room.
+NBC released interview excerpts Wednesday, including a clip of the first lady offering comforting words about carrying on after a relationship breakup.

 Citing her late mother’s advice, she tells Clarkson things happen for a reason.
 She also says her divorce freed her to meet Joe Biden and have a family with him.